Home / Guides / How to Replace Toner

 1. Get the Cartridge Number — Not Just the Printer Model

 The most reliable source is the old cartridge itself: the part number is printed on its label (e.g., HP 58A / CF258A, Brother TN-760, Canon 067).
-Second best: your printer's exact model number — from the front of the machine or its configuration page — entered into the manufacturer's supplies lookup or our supplies shop, which matches cartridges to devices.
+Second best: use the printer's exact model number—from the front of the machine or its configuration page—in the manufacturer's supplies lookup or ABT's Where to Buy page, which directs customers to ABT supply options.

 Watch for the traps: the same printer family often has standard and high-yield versions of the cartridge (58A vs 58X — same fit, more pages), and model variants (dn, dw, fdw suffixes) occasionally take different supplies.
 Match the full model string.